-Avoca, PA (November 22, 2019) – Some 1,000 travelers per day will be screened at Wilkes-Barre/Scranton International Airport (AVP) over the Thanksgiving holiday weekend as they pass through the recently improved Transportation Security Administration checkpoint.
+Avoca, PA (November 22, 2019) – Some 1,000 travelers per day will be screened at Wilkes-Barre/Scranton International Airport (AVP) over the Thanksgiving holiday season as they pass through the Transportation Security Administration checkpoint.

 The number of passengers expected to fly this Thanksgiving season is expected to be high with more than 2.4 million passengers per day expected to pass through Transportation Security Administration checkpoints nationwide each day between November 22nd and December 2nd.
 That’s nearly a five percent (5%) increase compared to last year.

-TSA started to see a change in travel patterns for Thanksgiving last year and that is expected to continue this year.
+TSA started to see a change in travel patterns for Thanksgiving in 2017 and 2018, and that is expected to continue this year.
 Instead of waiting for the day before Thanksgiving to travel, TSA started to see the increase in passenger volume start the Friday before Thanksgiving.
 That trend is expected to extend through the day before Thanksgiving, with passengers returning home on both the Sunday and Monday after Thanksgiving.

 TSA takes many security measures, seen and unseen, while working closely with industry partners such as airlines and airports to enhance the traveling experience and ensure every passenger arrives to their destination safely.

 The best way to ensure a quick trip through the security screening process is to prepare, prepare, prepare.